vivaria/edisonrul.ing/docs/source/cards/m/mother-spider.md

 ### Card Rulings

-●If you have only Insect-Type monsters in your GY, you can send 2 face-up Defense Position monsters your opponent controls to the GY and Special Summon this card from your hand.
+*   If you have only Insect-Type monsters in your GY, you can send 2 face-up Defense Position monsters your opponent controls to the GY and Special Summon this card from your hand.
-●You can Normal Summon this monster.
+*   You can Normal Summon this monster.